adhirajsingh1/nodejs-demo-app/README.md

 Practicing automating the process of testing, building, and deploying a Node.js app using Docker and GitHub Actions.

 1. Setting Up the Node.js App
-   - We created a simple Node.js app that listens on port `3000` and responds with the text **“Hello, CI/CD World!”**.
+   - I created a simple Node.js app that listens on port `3000` and responds with the text **“Hello, CI/CD World!”**.

 2. Creating package.json